S&P 500 dips; weak industrials blot out shining tech stocks

-Disappointingly weak earnings reports from 3M and other industrial companies kept U.S. stock indexes in check on Thursday, blotting out a set of blowout results from big-name tech companies.
+U.S. stock indexes pulled further back from their record highs on Thursday after a cavalcade of industrial companies turned in weak earnings reports, blotting out a set of blowout results from big-name tech companies.

 Continue Reading Below

-3M, the maker of Scotch tape and various products for businesses, reported weaker revenue and profit than Wall Street expected for the first three months of the year.
-It also slashed its profit forecast for the full year, while United Parcel Service said its net income fell 17% on nearly flat revenue.
+3M, the maker of Scotch tape and various products for businesses, reported lower revenue and profit for the first three months of the year than Wall Street expected.
+It also slashed its profit forecast for the full year.
+United Parcel Service said its net income fell 17% on nearly flat revenue, and Illinois Tool Works had weaker revenue than analysts forecast.
+Rockwell Automation said that automotive related sales were less than it expected last quarter.

-They helped drag industrial stocks to the largest loss among the 11 sectors that make up the S&P 500, and 3M's loss dealt a particularly sharp blow to the Dow Jones Industrial Average.
+They all helped drag industrial stocks to the sharpest loss by far among the 11 sectors that make up the S&P 500, and 3M's loss dealt a particularly big blow to the Dow Jones Industrial Average.

-The Nasdaq held up better than the other indexes following strong earnings reports from Microsoft and Facebook.
+The struggles for industrial stocks overshadowed strong earnings reports from Facebook and Microsoft.

 Earnings reporting season is about a third of the way in, and investors are searching for clues about whether profit growth can accelerate later this year following a weak first quarter.
 The stock market has had a furious rally this year, largely because the Federal Reserve has said that it is halting its plan to raise interest rates, at least temporarily.